Pidhirtsi

+History

-Although founded near a large Early Slavic gord, the first written mention of a fortified Ruthenian settlement, then called Plisnensk, comes from 1188 and 1233, found in chronicles from Kiev and Halych-Volhynia as well as in the Tale of Igor's Campaign.
+Although founded near a large Early Slavic gord, the first written mention of a fortified Ruthenian settlement, then called Plisnesk, comes from 1188 and 1233, found in chronicles from Kiev and Halych-Volhynia as well as in the Tale of Igor's Campaign.
 The first Basilian monastery is recorded to have been founded by a princess named Helen in 1180.
-In the 15th century it is referred to by the present day name and in 1440 granted by king Ladislaus III of Poland to its tenant, the Podhorecki noble family.
+In the 15th century it is referred to by the present-day name and in 1440 granted by king Ladislaus III of Poland to its tenant, the Podhorecki noble family.
 In 1635 the village was purchased by the Grand Crown Hetman Stanisław Koniecpolski, who built a fortified residence there.